 Right now we are in the middle of one of the most important Japanese holidays - O-Bon.
 O-Bon is the time when ancestors come to visit their families and when their visit comes to an end, they return back to where they now belong, following hundreds of floating lanterns.
-That is what Sendai Toro-nagashi (Floating lantern festival) is.
+That is what Sendai Toro-nagashi (Floating lantern festival, August 20) is.

 In Sendai, Toro-nagashi started as a memorial service for those who died of hunger or perished in natural disasters, but later this tradition was transformed into a beautiful summer festival with a little hint of a sadness - a summer festival O-Bon, when the whole family gets united, is over and the summer itself shall soon be over, too.